Woodgrove Centre posts plans to make masks and temperature checks mandatory - BC Local News

-Nanaimo’s biggest mall has posted on social media its intention to make masks mandatory and require customers to take temperature checks starting next week.
+Nanaimo’s biggest mall has posted a letter at mall entrances and on social media saying it intends to make masks mandatory and require customers to take temperature checks starting next week.

 According to a letter to customers on Woodgrove Centre’s Facebook page, masks will be mandatory and “temperature stations” will be set up as of Monday, Sept.
 21. The letter, which indicates it’s from a new CEO and general manager, Bin Wang, is dated Sept.
 11 but wasn’t posted until today, Sept.
-18. The letter was also put up in the entranceway at the mall.
+18. The letter was also put up at mall entrances.

 “As you have probably heard … our shopping centre has now become Central Walk Woodgrove Centre,” notes the Facebook post.
 “Our new management team has adapted the current health regulation from the Ministry of Health and complement some new procedures to ensure our customers’ safety.
 We hope you enjoy shopping at Central Walk Woodgrove Centre and have a wonderful day.”